Aliases for SLC1A2 Gene

 GeneCards Summary for SLC1A2 Gene

 SLC1A2 (Solute Carrier Family 1 Member 2) is a Protein Coding gene.
-Diseases associated with SLC1A2 include Leukomalacia and Temporal Lobe Epilepsy.
-Among its related pathways are Transmission across Chemical Synapses and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with SLC1A2 include Epileptic Encephalopathy, Early Infantile, 41 and Wernicke Encephalopathy.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Neurotransmitter Release Cycle.
 GO annotations related to this gene include L-glutamate transmembrane transporter activity and glutamate:sodium symporter activity.
-An important paralog of this gene is SLC1A3.
+An important paralog of this gene is SLC1A1.

 UniProtKB/Swiss-Prot for SLC1A2 Gene